dfeich/dcache-shellutils/README.md

 -   `dc_poolconsistency_checker.sh`: finds files with no corresponding pnfs entry and with error states.
 -   `dc_pnfs_replica_checker.sh`: checks part of the pnfs namespace or a list of pnfs names for files with no replicas.

-However, to illustrate how to use all the basic dcache shellutil tools, all the interactive steps are demonstrated below.
+However, to illustrate how to use all the basic dcache shellutil tools, all the interactive steps done by the wrappers above are demonstrated below.
 For the pool based checks we'll use the `se03-lcg_cms` pool.

 ### Correct all the files in a pool with known error state